How to develop a B2B thought leadership strategy

 You can identify a thought leader through four crucial characteristics:

-- They will be subject matter experts – search for #IdeasIntoGrowth on LinkedIn posts
+- They will be subject matter experts – search using hashtags on LinkedIn for ideas around your topic of interest.
+E.g. #AIAssistant

 - They will be eloquent and authentic – their message is clear and easy to understand by the target community – consider Simon Sinek.

-- They will communicate with tenacity and persistence – consider Arianna Huffington.
+- They will communicate with tenacity and persistence – consider Arianna Huffington who has championed wellbeing at work.

-- They will share their expertise with genuine actionable insight, both freely and enthusiastically.
+- They will share their expertise with genuine actionable insight, both freely and enthusiastically – consider Brené Brown who has mediated academic research into the value of vulnerability.

 What is the difference between a thought leader and a social media influencer?

-According to Influencer Marketing Hub: “Influencers in social media are people who have built a reputation for their knowledge and expertise on a specific topic.
-They make regular posts about that topic on their preferred social media channels and generate large followings of enthusiastic, engaged people who pay close attention to their views.”
-They are valued by brands, usually consumer, because they can create trends and encourage their followers to buy products they promote.
+According to Influencer Marketing Hub: “Social media influencers are individuals who have built a social media following due to their knowledge, expertise, or interest in a specific topic.
+They regularly post about that topic on their preferred social media channels and generate large followers of enthusiastic, engaged people who pay close attention to their views.
+Brands love social media influencers because they can create trends and encourage their followers to buy products they promote”.

 Can one insightful article be thought leadership?